Are you looking to lower bounce rate on your site? Find out how to do it and why it’s so important to keep users on your site.

-Read our post on Effective Navigation Design for top tips!
+Read our blog post on Effective Navigation Design for top tips!

 Most people are aware that broken links are annoying and hurt users’ trust in you.
-But stalled social media or RSS feeds, crashed videos, and little red x’s (what iPhones and iPads display instead of Flash assets) are terrible, too.
-Check your site regularly to make sure that elements pulled in from other sources are still working as they should.
+But stalled social media or RSS feeds, crashed videos, and little red x’s are terrible, too.
+To help lower bounce rate, check your site regularly to make sure that elements pulled in from other sources are still working as they should.

-If your site isn’t ready for mobile, many users (more all the time) won’t see it properly.
-Invest in a new or redone site using responsive design, the standard for mobile-friendliness.
+If your site isn’t mobile responsive, many users (more all the time) won’t see it properly.
+Invest in a new or redesigned site using responsive design, the standard for mobile-friendliness.

 First impressions count, and website users form them in milliseconds.
 Make sure that your website design is professional, contemporary, and clean.
 Gradients, rounded corners, and drop shadows everywhere are things of the past.
 Generous white space, flat color, and modern typography will show that you’re living in the present.

 Design doesn’t have to be show-stopping (easy-to-use and goal-oriented are more important), but an outdated website hurts your image.
-A good rule of thumb is to redesign your website every 5 years–having a Content Management System like WordPress in place makes this easier and more cost-efficient.
+A good rule of thumb is to redesign your website every 5 years, and having a Content Management System like WordPress in place makes this easier and more cost-efficient.

 Grammar and spelling errors send the wrong message no matter how interesting and relevant your content is.
 Proofread carefully, and make sure your writing is economical and well-organized.

 A cluttered website is hard on the eyes and the brain.
-Remove any elements that don’t serve a specific purpose or help achieve your goals.
+To help lower bounce rate on your site, remove any elements that don’t serve a specific purpose or help achieve your goals.
 Add plenty of white space around the elements so that focus is put on your most important content (especially on small screens).